Skip to content

 MeasureTime frameDescription

-Incidence of persistent human papillomavirus (HPV) infection6-month persistence observed during follow-upWill estimate the rate of incident persistent infections (i.e. the primary endpoint defined above) in each of the three arms of an according to protocol (ATP) cohort and then estimate the two Vaccine Efficacies (VE), comparing each HPV vaccine arm against the control arm.
+Incidence of persistent human papillomavirus (HPV) 16 or 18 infection6-month persistence observed during follow-upWill estimate the rate of incident persistent infections (i.e. the primary endpoint defined above) in each of the three arms of an according to protocol (ATP) cohort and then estimate the two Vaccine Efficacies (VE), comparing each HPV vaccine arm against the control arm.
 Will require a one-sided p-value of \< 0.0125 for statistical significance.
-The 97.5% confidence intervals for the VE will be calculated by inverting appropriate hypotheses tests.

 Secondary